Netherlands and Norway Fjords Cruise on the Explorer of the Seas

 Have you been on the Explorer of the Seas or on a cruise to Norway, or would like any more information?
 Please comment below.

 This post contains affiliate links, which means we may receive a commission if you click a link and purchase something that we have recommended.
 While clicking these links won’t cost you any extra money, they will help us keep this site up and running.

-Do visit our Travel Accessories Page to see our other recommendations.
+Do visit our Travel Accessories Page to see our recommendations.

 If you enjoyed this post please follow Paul and Carole Loves to Travel on:

 For more cruise and travel information do visit our Cruising Page.

 This post is part of the Feet Do Travel community on Facebook and #TheWeeklyPostcard link up, come and join us if you would like to read all about travel!